Pop Culture Madness!

 Before 1930, most people in Western countries died in their own homes.
 By the mid-20th century, half of all Americans died in a hospital.
 By the start of the 21st century, only about 20 to 25% of people in developed countries died outside a medical institution.

-The infamous Ecce Homo painting by Elías García Martínez, that was "restored" by a parishioner in 2012 into a very primative visage of Christ was originally painted in 1930 and originally considered of little artistic importance by historians.
+The infamous Ecce Homo painting by Elías García Martínez, which was “restored” by a parishioner in 2012 into a very primitive visage of Christ, was originally painted in 1930 and originally considered of little artistic importance by historians.

-In 1849, a woman named Mrs. Charlotte M. Winslow concocted a pain reliever for teething children called Mrs. Winslow's Soothing Syrup, which contained morphine sulphate, sodium carbonate, spirits foeniculiand, and aqua ammonia.
+In 1849, Mrs. Charlotte M. Winslow concocted a pain reliever for teething children called Mrs. Winslow’s Soothing Syrup, which contained morphine sulfate, sodium carbonate, spirits foeniculi, and aqua ammonia.
 Shockingly, the syrup remained in the market until 1930.

 There are claims of a 37-foot great white shark getting stuck in a fishing weir in New Brunswick in 1930.
-Two fisherman approached it in a dingy which the shark bit and crushed "like an eggshell".
+Two fishermen approached it in a dingy, which the shark bit and crushed “like an eggshell”.

 Firsts and the Biggest Christmas Gifts